jhelsby/jlox-notes/sections/5_statements-and-state.md

 * Declaration statements.
 These assign identifiers to variables, functions, or classes.
 For example, `var foo = "bar"`.

-Adding syntax trees and parsing these follows many of the same principles as for expressions, which we covered in [Representing Code](/sections/2_representing-code.md) and [Parsing Expressions](/sections/3_parsing-expressions.md).
+Adding syntax trees and parsing these follows many of the same principles as for expressions, which we covered in [Representing Code](/sections/2_representing-code.md), [Parsing Expressions](/sections/3_parsing-expressions.md), and [Evaluating Expressions](/sections/4_evaluating-expressions.md).
 I'll be accordingly brief, and expand on details only when they differ significantly from our expression implementations.

 Here are our new rules: